-Statute: 220 U.S.C.
-9101 et seq., in particular, §9162, and §9171et seq.
-(Museum Services).
-Regulations: 45 CFR Parts 1180-1183, and applicable OMB Circulars and regulations.
+Statute: 20 U.S.C.
+9101 et seq., 20 U.S.C.
+80r-5 Regulations: 45 CFR Parts 1180-1183, and applicable OMB Circulars and regulations.

 Please Note: The recent Office of Management and Budget (OMB) final guidance on Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Grant Reform) has streamlined and consolidated grant requirements.
 The Grant Reform can be found at 2 CFR Part 200.
 Federal grant making agencies, including IMLS, are to formally adopt in whole or in part the Grant Reform by December 26, 2014.